 Since joining ARTICLE 19 in 2012, Saloua has led the organisation’s programs in Tunisia and gradually in other countries of the MENA region.
 She has 15 years of experience working in non-governmental and multi-lateral organisations, including the UNDP in Tunisia and the Center of Arab Women for Training and Research (CAWTAR).
 Saloua holds an MSc in Information and Communication from the Institute of Press and Information Sciences in Tunisia.
 She is accredited as a BRIDGE (Building Resources in Democracy, Governance and Elections) Facilitator.

-Mr. Mugambi Kiai, is a lawyer by training with a very distinguished track record of nearly three decades in the areas of Human Rights, Rule of Law, Justice, Governance and Democracy including Freedom of Expression and Media (Press) Freedom issues and challenges.
+Mugambi Kiai joined ARTICLE 19 in January 2020 as the Regional Director for the Kenya and Eastern Africa region.
+He is a lawyer by training with a very distinguished track record of nearly three decades in the areas of Human Rights, Rule of Law, Justice, Governance and Democracy including Freedom of Expression and Media (Press) Freedom issues and challenges.

 He is an LL.M Graduate from Harvard School of Law and has an LL.B from the University of Nairobi, Faculty of Law.